National-Digital-Twin/VISTA/README.md

 ## Running local code development tools

 See [RUNNING_CODE_DEV_TOOLS.md](./developer_docs/RUNNING_CODE_DEV_TOOLS.md) for more information.
 ## Contributors
 The development of these works has been made possible with thanks to our [contributors](https://github.com/National-Digital-Twin/vista/graphs/contributors).
+## Public Funding Acknowledgment
+This repository has been developed with public funding as part of the National Digital Twin Programme (NDTP), a UK Government initiative.
+NDTP, alongside its partners, has invested in this work to advance open, secure, and reusable digital twin technologies for any organisation, whether from the public or private sector, irrespective of size.

+## Licensing

+This repository, including all source code, documentation, configuration files, and related materials, is licensed under the:

+**NDTP InnerSource Licence – Version 1.0**
+See [LICENSE.md](LICENSE.md) for the full licence text.

+> ⚠️ This repository is **not open source**.
+> Redistribution, disclosure, or publication of any part of this repository is prohibited without the **explicit, written approval** of the NDTP Management Team.

+All intellectual property rights are held by the **Department for Business and Trade (UK)** as the governing entity for the National Digital Twin Programme (NDTP).

+## Security and Responsible Disclosure
+We take security seriously.
+If you believe you have found a security vulnerability in this repository, please follow our responsible disclosure process outlined in `SECURITY.md`.

+## Software Bill of Materials (SBOM)

+This project provides a Software Bill of Materials (SBOM) to help users and integrators understand its dependencies.

+### Current SBOM
+Download the [latest SBOM for this codebase](../../dependency-graph/sbom) to view the current list of components used in this repository.

+## Contributing
+We welcome contributions that align with the Programme’s objectives.
+Please read our `CONTRIBUTING.md` guidelines before submitting pull requests.

+## Acknowledgements
+This repository has benefited from collaboration with various organisations.
+For a list of acknowledgments, see `ACKNOWLEDGEMENTS.md`.

+## Support and Contact
+For questions or support, check our Issues or contact the NDTP team by emailing ndtp@businessandtrade.gov.uk.

+**Maintained by the National Digital Twin Programme (NDTP).**

+© Crown Copyright 2025.
+This work has been developed by the National Digital Twin Programme and is legally attributed to the Department for Business and Trade (UK) as the governing entity.